Hlaursen/thomasnilsson.github.io/about.md

 published: true
 ---
 My name is Thomas, and I'm an upcoming software developer from Denmark.

-Currently I do freelance software projects with Danish Healthcare Sector along with going go university.
+Currently I do freelance software projects with Danish Healthcare Sector along with attending The Technical University of Denmark (DTU).

 This website serves as a portfolio, where my projects will be on display.